DiamondLightSource/httomo/docs/source/howto/process_lists/side_outputs/side_out.rst

       recon_mask_radius: null

+There could be various configurations when this reference is required from other methods as well.
+We present more verbose :ref:`side_output_example` bellow.

 .. note:: Side outputs and references to them are generated automatically with the :ref:`utilities_yamlgenerator`.
-Usually there is no need to modify them.
+Usually there is no need to modify them when you edit your process list.

 .. _side_output_example:

 Example of side outputs
 #######################

+This example demonstrates 3 cases when the side output is required and references to it.
+This pipeline is for reconstructing DFoV data which needs to be stitched into the traditional 180 degrees data.
+See that parameters for stitching are stored in side outputs and then used later in the :code:`sino_360_to_180` method.
+The reconstruction module also refers to the found :ref:`centering` for the stitched dataset.
+Then we also need to extract the global statistics for normalisation of the data when saving into images.

 .. literalinclude:: ../../../../../tests/samples/pipeline_template_examples/pipeline_360deg_gpu2.yaml
   :language: yaml
   :lines: 1-71
   :emphasize-lines: 18,19,20,21,22,23,45,50,58,59,60,71
-  :caption: tests/samples/pipeline_template_examples/pipeline_360deg_gpu2.yaml
+  :caption: Pipeline for 360 degrees scan, a double field of view (DFoV) data.